mwever/EpochX/README.md

 # EpochX

-Source code of the modified EpochX (version 1.4.1) for the Automated Multi-Label Classification (Auto-MLC) project.
-The original code is available at (https://www.epochx.org/) and (https://github.com/tc33/EpochX).
+Source code of the modified EpochX (version 1.4.1) framework for the Automated Multi-Label Classification (Auto-MLC) project.
+The original code is available at https://www.epochx.org/ and https://github.com/tc33/EpochX.

 **Main differences to the original version:**